nextstrain/nextstrain.org/docs/infrastructure.md

 Public.
 CloudFronted.
-Contains JSONs for our core builds, as well as a few narratives and the `nextstrain.yml` conda environment definition.
+Contains JSONs for our core builds, as well as the `nextstrain.yml` conda environment definition.
 Fetches by the server happen over unauthenticated HTTP.

 ### nextstrain-staging